-"Snigdhah shita gururmandah shlakshno mritsnah sthirah kaphah".— Ashtanga Hrdayam: Sutrasthana I:12
+"Snigdhah shita gururmandah shlakshno mritsnah sthirah kaphah".— Ashtanga Hrdayam: Sutrasthana 1:12

 Kapha is unctuous, cool, heavy, slow, smooth, soft, and static.
-Understanding this provides you with the keys to understanding how to balance Kapha.
-Having a Kapha-predominate Prakriti means that these qualities will express themselves throughout your physical, mental and emotional makeup.
+Understanding kapha’s qualities is the key to understanding how to balance this dosha.
+Having a kapha-predominant prakriti(constitution) means that these qualities will express themselves throughout your physical, mental, and emotional makeup.

-A basic tenet of Ayurvedic medicine, is that “like increases like”.
-So if one is Kapha, cold weather, dense foods and those things that are inherently cool and heavy will increase Kapha in your system.
-For example if a Kapha person who lives in Boston, and drinks a large frozen smoothie in the evening time, may find themselves the next day having a cold.
-This is because you have increased the heavy and dense qualities through out the body and under these conditions it will be more difficult to move out kapha, which is already stagnant in nature and therefore hard to dissipate.
+A basic tenet of Ayurvedic medicine, is that “like increases like.”
+So if kapha is your dominant dosha, cold weather, dense foods, and all things inherently cool and heavy will increase the kapha in your system.
+For example if you’re a kapha person living in Boston who drinks a large frozen smoothie on a cool evening, you may wake up the next day with a cold.
+This is because you’ve amplified the heavy and dense qualities throughout your body, making it even more difficult to move out kapha, which is already stagnant in nature and therefore hard to dissipate.

-One with increased Kapha will do well with warming, light, freshly cooked foods to maintain balance.
-Foods and herbs with a bitter, pungent and astringent taste will help to decrease Kapha.
-These tastes should be predominate in your diet.
-Bibhitaki, Chitrak and Punarvana or three herbs that can support in removing excess Kapha from the body and maintain balance.
+A person with a kapha imbalance will do well with warming, light, freshly cooked foods.
+Foods and herbs with a bitter, pungent, or astringent taste will also help decrease kapha.
+These tastes should predominate in your diet.
+Bibhitaki, chitrak and punarnava are three examples of herbs that help remove excess kapha from the body and maintain balance.

-The ideal environment for Kapha to live would be warm and dry.
-It is good to focus on keeping warm and dry if you are in a cold wet environment and during the winter seasons.
+The ideal environment for a kapha person is one that’s warm and dry.
+Take extra care to stay warm and dry in cold, wet weather and during the winter.
 Activity can be one of the best medicines for kapha.
-Try to find something that motivates you, ensure that you exercise regularly, maybe join a race or competition that will give you that extra push.
+Try to find something that motivates you to exercise regularly.
+Consider signing up for a race or a competition to give yourself that extra push.

 Daily self-massages with warm sesame oil will help keep kapha from becoming stagnant.
 Make sure that you massage yourself vigorously and that the oil you use is warm to the point where it’s almost hot.
-You can use aromatics that are heating in nature such as Juniper, Eucalyptus, Marjoram, and Clove, by apply to your clothing or in a diffuser in your home, car and office.
+You can capitalize on the warming properties of aromatics such as juniper, eucalyptus, marjoram, and clove by applying them to your clothing or putting them in a diffuser in your home, car, and office.